 My wording was questioned, my commas were attacked, my grammar was abused, my logic was spindled and my air-tight conclusions were breached.
 If a student thought my lecture notes or the textbook said something different than my exam, the class cheered their prosecutor on to any possible victory as the references were sought out and quoted for all to consider.
 I also had to beat down many wild Hail Mary attempts to unseat a query.
 I told more than one student that they had missed their calling and it was not too late for them to become an attorney.

 There were a few shy students who remained scared to death of what was unfolding before them.
 These were waters too dark for them to navigate.
-There were others who presented arguments so outrageous that even their peers laughed at and mocked them into silence.
+There were others who presented arguments so outrageous that even their peers laughed at and openly mocked them into silence.

 Actually, we all laughed.
 By mid-exam, almost the whole class engaged by progressing or dismissing various arguments or by bringing out the text books or lecture notes to cite chapter and verse only to run into me, the sole arbitrator of final truth.
 Forensic gangs arose and disappeared with each new question.
 They pressed hard, extra opinions were added, one guy even tried to incite a mob vote – only to be soundly crushed by the benevolent dictator – me.